spences10/spences10/README.md

 I [stream] and [speak].

-I like working with MDX.
+I like working with MDX and Svelte.

 <details>
   <summary>GitHub Stats</summary>